apigee/maven-jenkins-ci-demo/docs/setup.md

 Script will output the docker container hash.

-## Jenkins
+## Access Jenkins

-### Find docker ip address
+As Jenkins is running inside the container you just started, you need the IP address of the docker machine in order to access it from your browser.
+Execute the following command to find out the IP address:

 ```bash
 docker-machine ip default
 ```

-### Start Jenkins

-Fire up a browser and hit `http://<your-docker-ip>:9001` to access Jenkins.
+Fire up a browser and hit `http://<your-docker-ip>:9001` to access Jenkins UI.

-Please note that as Jenkins jobs are setup to trigger every minute, Jenkins will run all jobs configured upon start.
-However all jobs will fail as we don't yet have feature and production branches configured.
+Please note that Jenkins will start all jobs upon start as it is configured to trigger each job every minute.
+Master and prod jobs should succeed but feature job will fail as we don't have a feature branch yet.

 Please follow [usage](usage.md) to see Jenkins in action.